 The direction of the December U.S. Dollar Index on Monday is likely to be determined by trader reaction to 93.580.

 German business sentiment figures put the EUR in focus, with BoE member chatter leaving the Pound in the hands of any forward guidance.

-USD/CAD settled back above 1.2450 and is testing the resistance level at 1.2480.
+USD/CAD settled above the resistance at 1.2340 and is testing the next resistance level at 1.2380.

 It’s a busier day ahead on the economic calendar.
 Prelim private sector PMIs for October will be in focus.
 Price pressures and deliveries will be key areas of focus alongside hiring…